Civic Steering Rack Swap

 Slide the sub frame back onto the jack and scrap wood.
 Use the jack to raise the sub frame back into place.

-Once the sub frame is bolted, you can run the new power steering lines to the new reservoir.
+Once the sub frame is bolted, along with all of the other reassembly, you can run the new power steering lines to the new reservoir.
 Reattach the ball joints and tie rod ends.
 Finally attach the coupler to the steering rack and steering column.
+You will probably need to center the steering wheel by trial and error.
+Understand that the universal joint can slide up the steering column shaft far enough to allow it to come off of the rack itself.
+This makes it easier to make fine adjustments to center the steering wheel.

-Take the car out for an alignment and reap the benefits of the faster ratio rack!
+Take the car out for an alignment and enjoy the benefits of the faster ratio rack!

 You can try to swap out the rack without dropping the sub frame.
 It is much more difficult on standard civics and impossible with ABS equipped civics.
 You will need to undo all of the lines and bolts from under the car.
 You will still need to drop the exhaust and shift linkage.
-Once everything is free, you need to maneuver the rack out of the car.
+Once everything is free, you can try to maneuver the rack out of the car.
+I’ve seen it done and it’s not pretty.